-Douglas' mixed blood and that of his wife gave him a more sympathetic view to native issues than many others in positions of leadership.
-His years as chief factor and later governor of what would become British Columbia were marked by mutual trust between himself and most native groups.
-Not that he didn't punish individual natives for attacks on Europeans, but his discipline was selective.
-He didn't attack whole groups or tribes for the actions of a few individuals.
+Douglas' mixed blood and that of his wife gave him a more sympathetic view of Indigenous issues than many others in positions of leadership.
+His years as chief factor and later governor of what would become British Columbia were marked by mutual trust between himself and most Indigenous nations.
+Not that he didn't punish individual Indigenous people for attacks on Europeans, but his discipline was selective.
+He didn't attack whole groups or nations for the actions of a few individuals.

 From 1842 to 1844 Douglas supervised the building of Fort Victoria.
 He had chosen the site for the new HBC headquarters because of its protected harbour and fertile surrounding plains which would be good for growing food.
 After the resignation of Richard Blanshard as Vancouver Island's first governor, Douglas left his position as chief factor for the Hudson's Bay Company and was appointed governor of the new colony.

-In the 1850s, anxious to avoid Indian wars between the native peoples and white settlers, Douglas signed fourteen treaties on Vancouver Island.
-The amount of reserve land allocated to each native person was not terribly large - four hectares - but the fact that he made these treaties and paid the native peoples for their land shows that he acknowledged the natives as original owners.
+In the 1850s, anxious to avoid Indian wars between the Indigenous peoples and white settlers, Douglas signed fourteen treaties on Vancouver Island.
+The amount of reserve land allocated to each Indigenous person was not terribly large - four hectares - but the fact that he made these treaties and paid the Indigenous peoples for their land shows that he acknowledged them as the original occupants.

 During the gold rushes of 1858-1860 which proceeded up the Fraser River and into Cariboo country, Douglas worried about the impact of so many American miners coming into British territory.
 He appointed Matthew Begbie as chief justice and paid for a circuit court system.
 Begbie travelled around to various mining communities and administered a swift form of British justice which helped to strengthen the British way of doing things north of the 49th parallel.